Skip to content

 Disclosure of revenue

-When you as a part-time entrepreneur apply for earnings-related daily allowance, we need information about the earned income you have received.
-These earnings are adjusted, i.e. they are taken into account in the amount of earnings-related daily allowance paid to you.
+When you apply for earnings-related daily allowance as a part-time entrepreneur, we need information about your earned income.
+This earned income is offset, meaning it is taken into account when calculating the amount of earnings-related daily allowance paid to you.

-In the mediation of corporate income, we only take into account the earned income portion of the income.
-On the other hand, we do not take capital income into account when paying earnings-related daily allowance.
+When offsetting business income, we only take into account the portion of the income that constitutes earned income.
+However, we do not take capital income into account when paying earnings-related daily allowance.

-If you have just started and do not yet have a first tax decision or there have been changes in your income, you can provide us with another explanation of your income.
-Here we can make use of accounting, financial statements, income statements and a note book.
+If you have just started a business and do not yet have your first tax decision, or if there have been significant changes in your income, you can provide us with other documentation of your income.
+We can use accounting records, financial statements, income statements, and a notebook for this purpose.

 Assessment of the part-time activity